Mobile apps are hands down, one of the best things that have happened to both businesses as well as people in general.

 These companies then, won’t indulge in end-to-end encryption, as that would mean even if they do intercept, they would get the message in a scrambled state (encrypted), and so never be able to decipher it.

-It could hurt their marketing campaign, it could have them look for options other than checking the personal messages of people, but the special algorithm to induce an end-to-end encryption would ensure a better security of their application.
+It could hurt their marketing campaign, it could have them look for options other than checking the personal messages of people, but the special algorithm to induce end-to-end encryption would ensure better security of their application.

-To say that it’s a challenge for mobile app developers as well every custom mobile application development company out there, to live up to the expectations of the client company and the end users, in terms of outstanding performance, creative output, and a robust security of an app – is an understatement.
+To say that it’s a challenge for mobile app developers as well every mobile application development company out there, to live up to the expectations of the client company and the end users, in terms of outstanding performance, creative output, and robust security of an app – is an understatement.

 But, understatement or not, it is the truth of today; and for an app to do well without creating a catastrophe, it is a necessity as well.